 I kicked off with one of my favourite things to do in Bologna: stroll along the porticoes.
 Built from the late-Middle Ages onwards, these porticoes are synonymous with Bologna, offering shelter for pedestrians on the ground level and additional housing space on the upper levels.
 Wherever you go in Bologna, it’s a treat to walk under these elegant arches.
 Some of the best examples can be found along Via Marsala (especially the historic porticoes at Palazzo Grassi), Strada Maggiore (Isolani House) and Via Farini (the examples around Piazza Cavour feature striking frescoes on the ceilings).

+There are numerous medieval towers and enjoying an aerial view is one of the top things to do in Bologna.
 For the best views of Bologna, head for the city’s iconic Two Towers: Asinelli and Garisenda.
 Constructed in the 12th century, these towers are a sight to behold (the fact that they’re very visibly leaning adds to the suspense).
 Read about climbing the Asinelli Tower.

-4. Mingle with the locals
+5. Mingle with the locals

 Read more about the ultimate Emilia Romagna road trip